Sandwich Maker Not Heating? Thermostat & Power Fixes

 Why is my sandwich maker not heating at all?

-A sandwich maker not heating at all usually comes down to four things: no power at the socket, a tripped thermal fuse, a thermostat stuck open, or a broken heating element.
+A sandwich maker that will not heat usually has one of four causes.
+There is no power at the socket.
+The thermal fuse has tripped.
+The thermostat is stuck open.
+Or the heating part is broken.
 The first two are easy to check at home.
-The last two sit inside the unit and usually need a technician or a new machine.
+The last two sit inside the unit.
+They need a technician or a new machine.

-This is different from a maker that browns one side and not the other.
+This is not the same as a maker that browns one side only.
 Here the plates stay stone cold.
-You plug it in, wait, and nothing warms up.
-So instead of cleaning and bread tips, you work down a power-to-parts ladder: socket first, then the safety cut-offs, then the element.
+You plug it in and wait.
+Nothing warms up.
+So you work down a simple ladder.
+Check the socket first.
+Then the safety cut-offs.
+Then the heating part.

 Q: Is a dead sandwich maker always broken?